Anirban-Majumder/Hand-Gesture-Recognation/README.md

 That's All !!!

+You made need to increase the noise value if its giving false positive and reduce it if not detecting your hand.

 **macOS Users & Linux Users:** Hand_Gesture_Recognition is primarily tested on Windows, so there might be some issues ...

 ## ℹ️ Software Information